 The size of discount depends on the length of time you’ve been renting the house, type of property and its value.

 Is Right to Buy still available?

-No. The Right to Buy scheme is available in England and Northern Ireland.
-In Scotland, the Right to Buy scheme ended in July 2016, while it closed in Wales from January 2019.
+The Right to Buy scheme is available in England and Northern Ireland.
+In Scotland, the Right to Buy scheme ended in July 2016, while it closed in Wales in January 2019.

 Who qualifies for Right to Buy?

 There are a few criteria to be eligible for the scheme.
 You can buy your council home if: